cnjinhao/nana-docs/source/01-Introduction.md

 Nana C++ Library does not contain any "extra compilers" to parse "special syntax", Nana uses 100% C++ and the template techniques make this library very powerful and flexible.
-Nana is unlike other template-based library that causes a lot of code bloat and requires programmers have template-skilled, it's newbie-friendly.
+Unlike other template-based library don't causes code bloat and don't requires programmers to be template-skilled: it's newbie-friendly.

-Nana is a complete C++ style library that compile on Visual C++ 2013/GCC 4.8 and later.
-If you are a C++ expert, Nana allows you to use lambda, a new feature of C++11, for event answering.
+Nana allows you to use lambda, a feature of C++11, for event answering.
 Like this:

 	fm.events().click( []{	//When the form is clicked, the object
 			           			        //created by this lambda will be "called".